Texas lakes and rivers go together. Such a huge state as Texas would be expected to have many lakes and rivers. Don't you think?

 And West of W.Mineola there's even more, on Hwy.80's Southern side.
 Some may be private lakes with homes for sale or rentals:

-Until further upriver on the east side, see another oxbow called Goose Lake.
+This Texas River soon becomes more stream-sized, until further upriver on the east side, see another oxbow called Goose Lake.

 Just as the Sabine's banks widen out again, approaching Lake Tawakoni Dam!
 Which forms a large Texas lake...

-Sabine River continues out from Wichita Bay at the far north end, past Stone Point.
+The Sabine River continues out from Wichita Bay at the far north end, past Stone Point.
 Its banks soon narrow, meandering through treed flatlands.

 Flowing below I-30, west of Exit 96.
 Soon reaching several Greenville reservoirs, adjacent to the Water Treatment plant.
 And thereafter dwindling off into its source.